pditommaso/circo/README.md

 Rationale
 ---------

-The legacy grid engines require long and complex system operations to be installed or simply to add/remove new nodes to the computing environment.
+Legacy grid engines require long and complex system operations to be installed or simply to add/remove new nodes to the computing environment.
 These requirements were considered extraordinary maintenance operations to be managed by the grid administrator and the IT people.

-Moreover this kind of system are based on a master/slave model which is characterized by having many single points of failures, and require very high.
+Moreover this kind of systems are based on a master/slave model which is characterized by having many single points of failures, and requiring a very high-performance network connection to work properly.

 A cloud based system requires a more "fluid" operational environment, in which new resources can be added or removed seamlessly and in a timely manner.
+It also should be able to work with low-cost hardware or "utility" computers that, by definition, are the building blocks of cloud based system.

 Circo is a distributed, decentralized grid engine that is able to manage automatically these kind of operations.
 Moreover it provides an high-level jobs monitoring, error detection and recovery mechanism, which makes it an ideal